 Where does the mango come from

 Mango is a tropical fruit of Indian origin, belonging to the botanical family Anacardiacee, rich in vitamins and mineral salts.
 It has a smooth red skin with green streaks, its intense yellow flesh is characterized by a sweet taste, in some cases slightly acidic based on quality.
-It is a fresh and thirst-quenching fruit, rich in beneficial properties and highly appreciated even for those who are following a weight loss diet regime, thanks to its ability to burn fat and promote weight loss.

 How to clean and cut mango

 The first step is to recognize the mango and consume it only if it is ripe; a bit just like avocado, it is possible to recognize a ripe mango if, touching it with your fingers, you can feel it is quite soft without too much difficulty.
 If instead it is too hard, keep your mango in the refrigerator for a few days until it will have reached the right consistency.